LuciaSepulveda/LuciaSepulveda/README.md

 # Hello there 👋

 - 👋 Hi, I’m @LuciaSepulveda
-- 💻 I’m a front-end developer
+- 💻 I’m a front-end developer with more than a year and a half of experience
 - ➡️ My portfolio: [https://luciasepulveda.vercel.app/](https://luciasepulveda.vercel.app/)

 <!---